UniqueName12345/ExtensionGPT/README.md

 # ExtensionGPT
-Generates Turbowarp / Scratch 3.0 extensions.
+Generates Turbowarp / Scratch 3.0 extensions using HuggingFace's API.
+Use `-headless` to install based on installconfig.yaml